-- In collaborative groups, students brainstorm a list of keywords to search for topics related to the Community and Diversity interdisciplinary unit or to any other current unit of study.
-They practise their search skills while identifying possible websites.
-In pairs, students search the Internet using the keywords on their brainstormed list. - Students record their information using a spreadsheet-created template (see TBLM ICT.8#3: Sample URL Database), and briefly describe highlights of each website that will support the interdisciplinary unit or any other topic of study.
+- In collaborative groups, students brainstorm a list of keywords to search for topics related to the Inventions, Innovations, and Discoveries interdisciplinary unit or to any other current unit of study.
+They practise their search skills while identifying possible websites on "inventions," "inventors," "discoveries," "scientists," or any other related topic.
+In pairs, students search the Internet using the keywords on their brainstormed list. - Students record their information using a spreadsheet-created template (see TBLM ICT.9#3: Sample URL Database), and briefly describe highlights of each website that will support the interdisciplinary unit or any other topic of study.